nocobase/docs/docs/en-US/welcome/release/roadmap.md

 *Updated on June 11, 2024*

-We are developing or have already planned the following new features and plugins:
+We are developing or have already planned the following new features and plugins, ☑️ indicates just completed and published:

 ## Features: